autopkg/filewave/README.md

     $

 ## Required Configuration
-The recipes and processors need to know where the FileWave Server is located.
+The recipes and processors need to know where the FileWave Server is located, as well as which user / password combo to use when uploading packages.

-To do this, the following environment variables can be used:
+To do this, the following variables can be used:

 1. FW_SERVER_HOST - defaults to 'localhost', can be hostname or IP address
 1. FW_SERVER_PORT - defaults to 20016
 1. FW_ADMIN_USER - defaults to 'fwadmin', its the name of the account that will be used to connect
 1. FW_ADMIN_PASSWORD - defaults to 'filewave', its the password of the FW_ADMIN_USER account

+For example:

+	defaults write com.github.autopkg FW_SERVER_HOST 10.3.4.5
+	defaults write com.github.autopkg FW_ADMIN_USER autopkg
+	defaults write com.github.autopkg FW_ADMIN_PASSWORD <mypass>

 ## Security
 By default the recipes will assume you have a pristine FileWave installation